Medically reviewed by Drugs.com. Last updated on Nov 1, 2021.

 |ANC less than 1 x 109/L attributed to Rydapt in patients without MCL, or ANC less than 0.5 x 109/L attributed to Rydapt in patients with baseline ANC value of 0.5-1.5 x 109/L||Interrupt Rydapt until ANC greater than or equal to 1 x 109/L, then resume Rydapt at 50 mg twice daily, and if tolerated, increase to 100 mg twice daily.

-Discontinue Rydapt if low ANC persists for > 21 days and is suspected to be related to Rydapt.
+Discontinue Rydapt if low ANC persists for greater than 21 days and is suspected to be related to Rydapt.

 |Platelet count less than 50 x 109/L attributed to Rydapt in patients without MCL, or platelet count less than 25 x 109/L attributed to Rydapt in patients with baseline platelet count of 25-75 x 109/L||Interrupt Rydapt until platelet count greater than or equal to 50 x 109/L, then resume Rydapt at 50 mg twice daily, and if tolerated, increase to 100 mg twice daily.

-Discontinue if low platelet count persists for > 21 days and is suspected to be related to Rydapt.
+Discontinue if low platelet count persists for greater than 21 days and is suspected to be related to Rydapt.

-Discontinue if low hemoglobin persists for > 21 days and is suspected to be related to Rydapt.
+Discontinue if low hemoglobin persists for greater than 21 days and is suspected to be related to Rydapt.

 |Grade 3/4 nausea and/or vomiting despite optimal anti-emetic therapy||Interrupt Rydapt for 3 days (6 doses), then resume Rydapt at 50 mg twice daily, and if tolerated, increase to 100 mg twice daily.|